jg210/react-game/README.md

 ## Travis CI Configuration

-Commits to the master branch are built by travis and published using github pages.
+Commits to the master branch are tested and built by travis, then published to sentry and github pages.

 Need to configure the following environment variables in travis: